History of Oman: Foreign invasions

-Turning the table, the Omani Yarubid dynasty became a colonial power itself, acquiring former Portuguese colonies in east Africa and engaging in the slave trade, centered on the Swahili coast and the island of Zanzibar.
+Turning the table, the Omani Yarubid dynasty became a colonial power itself, acquiring former Portuguese colonies in Southeast Africa and engaging in the slave trade, centered on the Swahili coast and the island of Zanzibar.

 By 1719 dynastic succession led to the nomination of Saif bin Sultan II (c.
 1706–1743).
 His candidacy prompted a rivalry among the ulama and a civil war between the two factions, led by major tribes, the Hinawi and the Ghafiri, with the Ghafiri supporting Saif ibn Sultan II.
 In 1743, Persian ruler Nader Shah occupied Muscat and Sohar with Saif's assistance.
 Saif died, and was succeeded by Bal'arab bin Himyar of the Yaruba.

 Persia had occupied the coast previously.
 Yet this intervention on behalf of an unpopular dynasty brought about a revolt.
 The leader of the revolt, Ahmad bin Said al-Busaidi, took advantage of the assassination of the Persian king, Nadir Shah in Khurasan in 1747 and the chaos that resulted in the Persian Empire by expelling the dwindling Persian forces.
 He then defeated Bal'arab, and was elected sultan of Muscat and imam of Oman.

 The Al Busaid clan thus became a royal dynasty.
 Like its predecessors, Al Busaid dynastic rule has been characterized by a history of internecine family struggle, fratricide, and usurpation.
 Apart from threats within the ruling family, there were frequent challenges from the independent tribes of the interior.
 The Busaidid dynasty renounced the imamate after Ahmad bin Said.
 The interior tribes recognized the imam as the sole legitimate ruler, rejected the authority of the sultan, and fought for the restoration of the imamate.

 Schisms within the ruling family became apparent before Ahmad ibn Said's death in 1783 and later manifested themselves with the division of the family into two main lines: